gregoryalary/comp-o-poc/README.md

 - Listing of the required interfaces of a component-based service
 - Check of the compatibility between a required interface and a service
 - Automatic generation of composite service descriptions

+### Acknowledgment

+This work is part of the AILP (Assistance InteLligente et proactive en environnement Professionnel) project, which is supported by the French region Occitanie and the operational program FEDER-FSE Midi-Pyrénées et Garonne